Facts About Flag Of Cambodia

 However, it was during the rise of the Khmer Rouge that the current flag was remodeled for four years to all red flag, with Angkor temples retain the design.

-The color combination on the flag of the kingdom of Cambodia represents blue color (2 stripes: at the bottom and top of the flag) symbolizes the royal family, red represents the Khmer, and white for the Buddhism religion.
+The color combination on the flag of the kingdom represents blue color (2 stripes: at the bottom and top of the flag) symbolizes the royal family, red represents the Khmer, and white for the Buddhism religion.
 And finally, the Angkor Wat temple, depicted in the center of the flag.
 Nowadays, the flag design is depicted on tickets, t-shirts and tourism products.
-Book Best Price Cambodia Tours & Trips

 Since approximately 1850, the flag of Cambodia has prominently featured Angkor Wat at its center.
 The current flag, distinguished by its blue border and a red central section, was officially adopted after Cambodia gained independence in 1948.